ViciousSquid/Dosidicus/Docs/Neurogenesis.md

 The neurogenesis process follows a clear data flow through the application:

 1.  **State Change:** The squid's internal state (e.g., hunger, happiness, anxiety) changes due to interactions with the environment or internal processes.
-This happens in src/tamagotchi\_logic.py.
+This happens in src/tamagotchi_logic.py.
 2.  **Trigger Update:** The `update_simulation` method in `TamagotchiLogic` detects these state changes and updates the neurogenesis trigger counters (novelty, stress, reward) accordingly.
 3.  **Brain Update:** The updated trigger counters are passed to the `BrainWidget` in src/brain\_widget.py via the `update_squid_brain` method.
 4.  **Neurogenesis Check:** The `update_state` method in `BrainWidget` calls `check_neurogenesis` to determine if any of the trigger counters have exceeded their thresholds and if the cooldown period has passed.
 5.  **Neuron Creation:** If the conditions are met, `_create_neuron_internal` is called to create a new neuron with the appropriate properties (color, shape, connections) based on the trigger type.
 6.  **Visualization:** The new neuron and its associated visual effects are rendered in the brain visualization.
-7.  **UI Update:** The `NeurogenesisTab` in src/brain\_neurogenesis\_tab.py is updated to reflect the new state of the counters, cooldown, and the recently created neuron.
-8.  **Logging:** The neurogenesis event is logged to neurogenesis\_log.txt.
+7.  **Logging:** The neurogenesis event is logged to neurogenesis_log.txt.

 4\.
 Core Logic and Implementation
 ---------------------------------

 ### 4.1.
-Trigger Management (src/tamagotchi\_logic.py)
+Trigger Management (src/tamagotchi_logic.py)

-The `TamagotchiLogic` class in src/tamagotchi\_logic.py is responsible for managing the squid's state and updating the neurogenesis triggers.
+The `TamagotchiLogic` class in src/tamagotchi_logic.py is responsible for managing the squid's state and updating the neurogenesis triggers.
 The `update_simulation` method continuously monitors the squid's needs and interactions, incrementing the novelty, stress, and reward counters based on the logic defined in this class and the parameters from `config.ini`.

 ### 4.2.
-Neuron Creation and Visualization (src/brain\_widget.py)
+Neuron Creation and Visualization (src/brain_widget.py)

 The `BrainWidget` class is the heart of the neurogenesis visualization.
 The key methods involved are: